kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-3.md

 ## Creating The GPS Column

-To be able to utilize the Latitude and Longitude values, that we have in the dataset, we need to create a tuple consisting of the two variables.
+To be able to utilize the Latitude and Longitude values that we have in the dataset, we need to create a tuple consisting of the two variables.
 The result should look like this for all valid pairs: `(lng,lat)`.
 In order for a tuple of this form to be recognized as a valid GPS value, we need to be able to apply the `.apply(Point)` method to all values and get no errors during the application.

 We start by checking for problematic rows.
-Rows, that need attention are the
+Rows that need attention are the
 following:

 - Rows that only have one valid value in the subset `df[['lng','lat']]`
 - Rows with missing values in both columns 'lng' and 'lat'

-The output shows, that all rows for the two columns are the same, in terms of whether a row has a missing or valid value.
+The output shows that all rows for the two columns are the same, in terms of whether a row has a missing or valid value.
 With this information, we can save the index values of the rows with missing values for the subset latitude and longitude, so we can drop the rows with missing values in the gps column without